BlenderistDev/automation/README.md

 ````
 ## Automation
 Automation struct includes three entities: triggers, condition and actions.

+If there is trigger event name in automation triggers list and if condition returns true (or there's no condition) automation actions execute.
 ## Trigger
 Trigger is a name of event to execute automation.
 Automation can have multiple triggers.
 ## Condition